rossd84/rusty-design-patterns/README.md

 **My Notes**: The project showcases a car starting system simplified with a facade.

+### Factory Design Pattern

+**Project Folder** `factory`

+**My Notes**: This uses the example of shapes to make a factory.
+The shapes are constructed seperately and then the ShapeFactory builds them when they are needed.

 ### Singleton Design Pattern

 **Project Folder**: `singleton`